What does the Music Reproduction Licence allow?

 The annual fee for a Music Reproduction Licence is determined by the number of copies you would like to make.

-These prices will be effective on October 1, 2010
+These prices are effective on July 1, 2013

 |Sign me up!|